Elim Home was founded in 1963 by the Moravian Church of South Africa.

 Residents are divided into small, manageable groups according to their mental age and physical ability.
 Each group has its own caregiver who acts as a house-parent, taking care of each individual’s specific needs.

-Beyond simply providing the essentials such as feeding, bathing and supervising these children and young adults, the home strives to stimulate and maximise any developmental potential that may exist, so that the individual’s opportunities for rehabilitation and their quality of life are improved.
 Disabled children require constant care and specialised stimulation, both physically and mentally.
-At Elim Home, these needs are met not only by the caregivers in charge of each group, but also by a part-time physiotherapist and a full-time occupational therapist.
+At Elim Home, these needs are met not only by the caregivers in charge of each group but also by a part-time physiotherapist and a full-time occupational therapist.

 Occupational therapy is an essential part of the rehabilitation process in any home for intellectually and physically disabled persons.
-At Elim Home, occupational therapy helps teach essential life skills that most able-bodied people tend to take for granted.
 Besides learning basic life skills, cognitive development is also improved, enabling children to gain independence in other basic tasks.
-Playing with appropriate toys during these sessions teaches children how to adapt to activities encountered on a daily basis.

 The Physiotherapy programme, in which patients are exercised with passive movement and stretching, helps prevent contractures and increases mobility.